 Where to plant rhododendrons

-Grow rhododendrons and azaleas in a sheltered spot in partial shade or full sun.
-Many cultivars suit plantings at the edge of a woodland or shady area.
-Smaller varieties look best at the front of a border, or in a container, to show off their colourful blooms.
+Grow rhododendrons only if you have neutral to acidic soil – use a test kit to measure the pH of your soil and check neighbouring gardens to see if rhododendrons or other acid-loving plants grow well in your area.
+Then, chose a sheltered spot in partial shade to full sun.
+Many rhododendrons suit planting at the edge of a woodland border or shady area.
+Dwarf alpine rhododendrons work well in rock gardens.
+Smaller varieties look best at the front of a border, or in pots.

 How to plant rhododendrons

-All rhododendrons and azaleas require humus-rich, neutral to acidic soil that’s moist but well-drained.
-Use peat-free ericaceous compost for containers.
-They’re shallow-rooted plants, so even the larger shrubs should not be planted too deeply – make sure the roots are just below the surface.
-Dig a hole that’s wider than it’s deep and back fill with leaf mould and ericaceous compost.
+All rhododendrons require humus-rich, neutral to acidic soil that’s moist but well-drained.
+Use peat-free ericaceous compost for pots.
+Rhododendrons are shallow-rooted plants, so make sure the roots are just below the soil’s surface.
+Dig a hole that’s wider than it’s deep and back fill with leaf mould and peat-free ericaceous compost.
 Water well.

-Species rhododendrons and azaleas can be grown from seed.
-But to propagate cultivars, cuttings and layering is the best option.
-Take heel cuttings of rhododendrons in late summer and autumn, and azaleas in mid to late summer.
-Layering is best done in late-summer.
+Species rhododendrons can be grown from seed, but cultivars should be propagated from cuttings and layering.
+Take heel cuttings of rhododendrons in late summer and autumn.
+Layering rhododendrons involves taking a low-growing branch and pegging it to the ground so it can take root.
+This is best done in late-summer.

-- Rhododendron ‘Pleasant White’ – a dwarf, evergreen azalea with white flowers.
+- Rhododendron ‘Pleasant White’ – a dwarf, evergreen rhododendron with white flowers.
 It will suit a small garden, in a semi-shady border, or can be grown in containers.

 - Rhododendron ‘Scintillation’ – a large shrub, growing to over 2m.
 The pink and apricot blooms are very exotic and it will brighten up any area in part shade.
 A very hardy cultivar, it’s a good for more exposed and northerly areas.